vorwerkc/pymatgen-io-qbox/README.md

-Pymatgen-analysis-myaddon
+Pymatgen-io-qbox
 =========================

-This is a (pymatgen)[https://pymatgen.org/] addon to parse input files for the first-principles molecular dynamics code (qbox)[qboxcode.org].
+This is a [pymatgen](https://pymatgen.org/) addon to parse input files for the first-principles molecular dynamics code [qbox](qboxcode.org).
 The addon is under active development and currently allows only for basic IO features.
 These
 include: